ordina-jworks/ordina-jworks.github.io/_posts/2020-11-05-springCloudCircuitBreaker.md

 ```

 ## Differences Resilience4j with Netflix Hystrix and Spring Retry
-Although Resilience4j is inspired by Netflix Hystrix it is more lightweight and you don’t have to go all-in.
+Although Resilience4j is inspired by Netflix Hystrix, it is more lightweight and you don’t have to go all-in.
 Quoting the official page “Resilience4j is a lightweight fault tolerance library inspired by Netflix Hystrix, but designed for functional programming.”

 <div style="text-align: center;">
   <img alt="Hystrix" src="/img/2020-11-05-spring-cloud-circuit-breaker/differences.png" width="auto" height="auto" class="image fit">
 </div>

-Since 2019 when Spring announced that Hystrix Dashboard would be removed from Spring Cloud 3.1, one year after Netflix announces that they were putting this project into maintenance mode.
+In 2019 when Spring announced that Hystrix Dashboard would be removed from Spring Cloud 3.1, one year after Netflix announces that they were putting this project into maintenance mode.

 Resilience4J provides the following core components:
 RateLimiter